 - No indication that it is an ad

 - Dishonest sender name

 - No option to unsubscribe

-While making all of these mistakes in one email is likely a dedicated effort by a spammer, making one or two of these mistakes can happen to honest marketers.
-Be careful when crafting your emails to ensure that you have to necessary features in place to comply with CAN-SPAM.
+While making all of these mistakes in one email is likely a dedicated effort by spammers, making one or two mistakes can happen to honest email marketers.
+Be careful when crafting your emails to ensure you have the necessary features in place to comply with the CAN-SPAM Act.

 In 2019, the Federal Trade Commission, the primary enforcement agency for the CAN-SPAM Act, reviewed the rules to determine if they remain relevant and determined that the rules must remain in their current form.
 In other words – CAN-SPAM isn’t going anywhere.

 All the information and guidelines set out above might seem a bit too cumbersome to follow.
 However, CAN-SPAM compliance boils down to a few simple principles: transparency, accuracy, and clearness.
 If you remain mindful and ensure that the contents of your email are accurately reflected in your header, that all information concerning you (the sender) is clearly and accurately represented in the email, and that recipients are provided with the opportunity to opt out of future correspondence – you’re set.

 In case you or your business is relying on a third party for disseminating your emails, the responsibility of ensuring compliance still falls on your shoulders.
 So, to avoid future inconvenience, businesses and individuals must ensure that their affiliates and partners are also in compliance.
 It’s always better to be safe than sorry.